Wenbin Lu

 This table shows a list of testable predictions from my research (updated occassionally).

-Useful Notes: Tgw Polytrope Reduced2body MakePubList
+Useful Notes: GWinspiral Polytrope Reduced2body RandomWalk ShockJumpCond MakePubList

-Extra: arXivmp3 more about me
+Extra: readarXiv more about me

 510 Campbell Hall, Department of Astronomy, UC Berkeley